 Meanwhile, businesses using Trend products should implement the following:

-- Enable advanced detection features such as Predictive Machine Learning (PML) or Behavior Monitoring (AEGIS) to prevent the execution of files exhibiting malware-like behavior.
+- Enable advanced detection features such as Predictive Machine Learning (PML) or Behaviour Monitoring (AEGIS) to prevent the execution of files exhibiting malware-like behaviour.

 - Always ensure that the latest pattern updates are installed to safeguard against potential malware threats.